This

 a reputation for chasing down every bit of work he could find.

-Once, Marvin Himmelfarb of the Abramson-Himmelfarb Agency
+Once, Marvin Himmelfarb of the Abramson-Himmelfarb agency engaged

-Benz dealer.
-Supposedly Marv told him "Marvin, I can
+Marv told him "Marvin, I can do Vincent Price!!"
+One

-do Vincent Price!!"
-One job he did get had me sworn
+job he did get had me sworn to secrecy at the time.
+When Marvin

-account, he wanted a sophisticated sounding African-American male
+got the Capitol Cadillac account, he wanted a sophisticated sounding

-for their radio spokesperson.
-Marvin told me he auditioned every
+African-American male for their radio spokesperson.
+Marvin told

-African-American male he could find, but the best guy for the
+me he auditioned every African-American male he could find, but

-job - hands down - was Marv.
+Brooks.
 He had the gig for years.

 As